Hoffmann-Lab/rippchen/README.md

 ...are tasty!
 Acquire a taste for peak calling from *IP-Seq experiments or for differential expression- and ontology analysis from RNA-Seq data

-Rippchen leverages on bashbone, which is a bash library for workflow and pipeline design within but not restricted to the scope of Next Generation Sequencing (NGS) data analyses.
+Rippchen leverages on bashbone, which is a bash/biobash library for workflow and pipeline design within but not restricted to the scope of Next Generation Sequencing (NGS) data analyses.
 Rippchen makes use of bashbones best-practice parameterized and run-time tweaked software wrappers and compiles them into a multi-threaded pipeline for analyses of model AND non-model organisms.

 ## Features